davidharvey1986/mergers/README.txt

 execution
 >> python HSTconstraints.py [DM model]

 This script is the first one to make sure that all the files are created and found properly.
-It will go through the different classes, create them, make sure data is there, determine the vectors and plot BETA as a function of cross-section,
+It will go through the different classes, create them, make sure data is there, determine the vectors and plot BETA as a function of cross-section.
+It doesn't require any inout and if none is given will default to all the simulations.

+>> python pl

 REQUIREMENTS
 -------------